MOGIRE11/MOGIRE11/README.md

 - 👋 Hi there, I’m  MOGIRE MARK
-- Bsc.
-Mathematics and computer science.
+- Software Engineer and UI/UX designer

-- 💞️ I’m looking forward to collaborating with other developers.
+- I’m looking forward to collaborating with other developers.

 <!---
 MOGIRE11/MOGIRE11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.